seng371-2019/Project/README.md

 ___
 # Project 2 Outline
 ## Part 1: Project Breakdown
 For this project our group is going to build a proof of concept for a STAC Spec search engine.
 We want to show how someone might go about searching through a large dataset that conforms to the STAC specification.
 Our system will be able to search through large volumes of STAC data located on a cloud based service.
-For the implimentation we are utilizing a varriety of tools (Part 6) in the hopes of convincing the developers building the Earth Observation Platform that they need to use the right tools.
+For the implimentation we are utilizing a variety of tools (Part 6) in the hopes of convincing the developers building the Earth Observation Platform that they need to use the right tools.
 We have broken down the project into the following tasks:

 Milestone 1: Create Tool and Dataset Familiarity - March 11th | Milestone 2: Configure Build Process - March 18th | Milestone 3: Generalize STAC use case and search - March 18 | Milestone 4: Build implementation modules Due: March 28 | Milestone 5: Compile Project - March 30
 --- | --- | --- | --- | ---